 The driveway to the underground parkade will be located on Nelson Street.
-In an effort to minimize traffic impacts on Constance Avenue, the development is proposing to convert Miles Street into a one-way street westbound between Constance Avenue and Nelson Street.
+To minimize traffic impacts on Constance Avenue, the development is proposing to convert Miles Street into a one-way street westbound from Constance Avenue and Nelson Street.
+In addition, a drop-off area is proposed on Miles Street to support the daycare.